Our scientists have been behind some of the biggest breakthroughs in dementia research.

 In the mid 1990s the limited awareness of Alzheimer’s among medical professionals meant that misdiagnosis was rife.
 The problem was particularly acute with early-onset Alzheimer’s, with over 70% of GPs reporting in 1996 that they would fail to recognise the symptoms.
 The early stages of Alzheimer’s were too frequently misdiagnosed as depression or stress.
 We developed our Alzheimer’s Facts booklet to describe the early stages of the disease and to empower GPs to advise patients better on available treatments and support.
 Constantly revised as research has progressed, the booklet has been key in helping improve medical professionals’ understanding of dementia.

 One of our unique strengths is our network of research centres around the UK.
 In 1997, we shifted our focus from building a bricks and mortar research facility to funding scientists within universities.
 This meant we could commit as much money as possible to research.
 The model has served us well, and our revered network – now 15 centres strong – has helped boost progress in the dementia research field since 1997.

 Scientific Advisory Board

 A Scientific Advisory Board was established in 1997, and set the blueprint for our expert panel of world-leading dementia researchers who award our grants.
-We have always relied on the experts to direct the research we fund, and our Board boasts 19 top scientists who ensure your money supports the most promising projects designed to defeat dementia.
+We have always relied on the experts to direct the research we fund, and our Board boasts 19 top scientists who ensure your money supports the most promising projects designed to make breakthroughs possible.

 First Major project grant awarded